Bogus Buckets: 1969 Buick Sport Wagon – SOLD!

-The seller of this driver-quality white over red 1969 Buick Sportwagon, currently listed here on Craigslist in Inverness, Florida (Tampa), was well aware of this brand engineering nuance and thus called their Sportwagon a Vista Cruiser in the title of their car’s ad.
+The seller of this driver-quality white over red 1969 Buick Sportwagon, last listed in January 2023 on Craigslist in Inverness, Florida (Tampa), was well aware of this brand engineering nuance and thus called their Sportwagon a Vista Cruiser in the title of their car’s ad.
 The seller also notes that they sourced their wagon out of New Mexico just one year ago.
-Exposure to desert sun up until last year took its toll on the interior components.
+Exposure to the desert sun until last year took its toll on the interior components.
 Consequently, the seller replaced the original vinyl bench seat with cloth-covered buckets.
 While he replaced the middle row with similar cloth-covered units, the third row continues to feature its original red vinyl.

-Currently offered for $11,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for all Buick Sport Wagons produced between 1964 and 1972.
+Last offered for $9,750 (the original ask was $11,500), Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for all Buick Sport Wagons produced between 1964 and 1972.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Sport Wagon featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 “Good” estimate of $10,300 and its #2 “Very Good” appraisal of $16,300 before making adjustments for equipment and powertrain options.